aprsworld/mqttLocalLogger/mqttLocalLoggerCSV.README.md

 will output the mean m of the elements that occurred for each element pointed to.

+### maximum

+will output the largest value that occurred in the period.

+### minimum

+will output the smallest value that occurred in the period.

 ## csvTitle

 When the program starts the first line in the csv ouput will look like this: